 355 Software Engineering (3)

 Formalizes the software engineering topics covered in previous courses, in the context of what would be required in a realworld corporate environment.
-Typical software development methodologies will be discussed (e.g. waterfall, agile, test-driven design, etc.).
-UML Diagramming will be covered.
-Students will work n teams, analyze requirements, participate in code reviews, etc. Human Computer Interaction fundamentals will be covered, along with ethical and social issues related to the business of computing.
-The
+Typical software development methodologies are discussed (e.g. waterfall, agile, test-driven design, etc.).
+UML Diagramming are covered.
+Students work in teams, analyze requirements, participate in code reviews, etc. Human Computer Interaction fundamentals are covered, along with ethical and social issues related to the business of computing.
+The different roles involved with large scale development are discussed.
+Prerequisite: 211.

 400 Programming Projects (1)